scottbez1/splitflap/README.md

 | Control Software Example | *Stable* | Example python code for driving the display is in the [software](software) directory|

-:bulb: There's a new electronics system, called the *Chainlink* system (more on this [below](#chainlink-electronics)), which makes assembly easier and supports larger displays (100+ modules), using an ESP32 for the controller.
-It's stable and recommended over the older "Classic" controller for new builds.
+:bulb: The *Chainlink* driver system (more on this [below](#chainlink-electronics)), is expandable for larger displays (tested with over 100 modules) using a single ESP32 for the controller.

 Here's a video of a large 108-module display powered by 18 Chainlink Driver boards and a Chainlink Base: